dfinity/ICRC/ICRCs/ICRC-4/ICRC-4.md

   * If the ledger observed a structurally equal transfer payload (i.e., all the transfer argument fields and the caller have the same values) at transaction with index `i`, it should return `variant { Duplicate = record { duplicate_of = i } }`.
   * Otherwise, the transfer is a new transaction.

-If the client did not set the `created_at_time` field, the ledger SHOULD NOT deduplicate the transaction. //todo: is this still true?
+If the client did not set the `created_at_time` field, the ledger SHOULD NOT deduplicate the transaction.

-todo: I assume that we need to not dedupe existing transactions, but we should discuss.

 ### Supported Standards